richard-porteous/richard-porteous.github.io/_posts/2022-05-24-Defold-HeroRPG-session4.md

 ***NOTE*** although both these choices would be the wrong ones in a competitive game as it may give one player an advantage.
 Our game doesn't need to be concered about that, not yet!

+** Sorry if you are enjoying this.
+I switch to Godot next.
+I really like Defold, some things are incredibly easy, but some things lack decent examples even in the documentation, while others things are well covered.
+Not the best place for a beginner. **